 After you’ve learned about the park’s history, it’s time to get out and explore.
 Here are the most popular spots to visit in New River Gorge National Park:

-- Visit the old towns in New River Gorge National Park, like Thurmond, Nuttalburg, and Prince.
+4. Visit the old towns in New River Gorge National Park, like Thurmond, Nuttalburg, and Prince

 As you make your way through the park, make sure to watch for wildlife as you appreciate the immense beauty of these protected lands.
-New River Gorge National Park truly is a special place, and we hope it’s somewhere you get to explore in 2022!
+New River Gorge National Park truly is a special place!

 More to do in Bluefield West Virginia